microspectrometer/dev-kit-2020/README.md

 ## Cable connections and switch settings
 - Set simBrd SW2 to "ISP"
-    - program the simBrd: SW1 to "M.ISP"
+    - program the simBrd: SW1 to "M.ISP" *M for SPI Master*
-    - program the mBrd:   SW1 to "S.ISP"
+    - program the mBrd:   SW1 to "S.ISP" *S for SPI Slave*
 - Power simBrd from hostPC with mini-B USB cable.
 - Power ATMEL-ICE from hostPC with micro-B USB cable.
 - Connect ATMEL-ICE to simBrd by connecting the 10-pin ribbon cable to the AVR